-This Sausage Stuffed Acorn Squash features seasonal vegetables, Italian Sausage, and sweet apples.
-It’s comforting, nutritious, and the perfect recipe to enjoy the abundance of fall.
+This Sausage-Stuffed Acorn Squash features seasonal vegetables, Italian Sausage, and sweet apples.
+It’s comforting, filling, and the perfect recipe to enjoy the abundance of fall.

 If you’re looking for more fall favorites to add to your dinner rotation, try my Taco Stuffed Acorn SquashSausage and Kale Stuffed Acorn Squash, and Easy Roasted Acorn Squash Recipe.